mrborges23/micphy2021/talks.md

 ### **Ordering the events in the ancient tree of life with edge length ratio distributions.**

-Andrew J. Roger[1]
+**Andrew J. Roger** [1], Ed Susko [1], Dandan Zhao [1], Laura Eme [2], Mike Steel [3] and Dan Gaston [4]

-[1] Centre for Comparative Genomics and Evolutionary Bioinformatics, Dalhousie University, Halifax, Nova Scotia, Canada, B3H 4R2
+[1] Centre for Comparative Genomics and Evolutionary Bioinformatics, Dalhousie University, Halifax, Nova Scotia, Canada, B3H 4R2, [2] CNRS - Université Paris-Sud
+Unité Ecologie Systématique Evolution, Bâtiment 360 91405 Orsay Cedex, France, [3] Biomathematics Research Centre, University of Canterbury, Christchurch, New Zealand 8041, [4]  Department of Pathology, Nova Scotia Health Authority and Dalhousie University, Halifax, Nova Scotia, Canada B3H 4R2

 Two recent high profile studies have attempted to use edge (branch) length ratios from large sets of phylogenetic trees to determine the relative ages of genes of different origins in the evolution of eukaryotic cells.
 This approach can be straightforwardly justified if substitution rates are constant over the tree for a given protein.
 However, such strict molecular clock assumptions are not expected to hold on the billion-year timescale.
 I will discuss an alternative set of conditions under which comparisons of edge length distributions from multiple groups of phylogenies of proteins with different origins can be validly used to discern the order of their origins.
 Then I will show that functional divergence in proteins adapting to new cellular roles during the prokaryote-eukaryote transition has differentially affected edge length distributions of genes of different origins, complicating attempts to order the events that occurred during eukaryogenesis.

 ### **Inferring divergence times using a stepwise Bayesian approach**

-Allison Yi Hsiang [1,2] and Sebastian Höhna [1,2]
+**Allison Yi Hsiang** [1,2] and Sebastian Höhna [1,2]

 [1] GeoBio-Center LMU, Ludwig-Maximilians-Universität München, Richard-Wagner-Str.
 10, 80333 Munich, Germany, [2] Department of Earth and Environmental Sciences, Paleontology & Geobiology, Ludwig-Maximilians-Universität München, Richard-Wagner-Str.
 10, 80333 Munich, Germany